MustafaHameed/GUIDE/README.md

 ```bash
 streamlit run dashboard.py
 ```
 The sidebar lets you switch between exploratory plots, model performance summaries, and per‑group fairness metrics.

+To secure a deployment (e.g. on Streamlit Community Cloud), set a `DASHBOARD_PASSWORD` environment variable.
+The app will prompt for the token on startup and only continue when it matches.
+This basic auth is optional but recommended for shared deployments.
 ## File

 - `student-mat.csv` – raw dataset sourced from the UCI Machine Learning Repository.